 In practice, this lack of clarity meant potential users quit before they understood the value.
 If the first few lines on a landing page don’t resolve confusion, visitors simply move on.
 For a platform built on trust, that confusion was hurting acquisition and adoption.

-- Visitors couldn’t easily identify their next action after reading the homepage.
+- Visitors could not articulate their next action after reading the homepage.

-- Key benefits existed but were buried in long sentences.
+- Key benefits were there, but buried in long sentences.

-- Lack of clear decision cues meant trust was implied rather than demonstrated.
+- Without clear decision cues, trust was implied, not demonstrated.

 If this were our startup, we would start with clarity over creativity.
 For Havyn, the first thing we focused on was making the value real and obvious within the first two sentences.